Bell Mobility: LTE

 Bell launched LTE by using the 1700 MHz (Band 4) frequency in Toronto and surrounding areas on September 14, 2011.
 Since then, Bell has expanded LTE into most areas of Canada where it has HSPA coverage, and launched LTE on to the 2600 MHz (Band 7) frequency for additional bandwidth in March 2012 and on to the 700 MHz spectrum (paired bands LTE Band 12/17 and 13 and unpaired Band 29) in 2014.
 Bell will use either Band 13 or Band 12 depending on provinces.

 As of May 2017, LTE coverage reaches 97% of Canada's population, but there are gaps in coverage in smaller communities and between communities, where Bell's HSPA+ network is available but its LTE network is not available.

 As of February 2016, Bell Mobility has launched voice over LTE (VoLTE).

 5G NR

 In June 2020, Bell launched 5G services in Calgary, Edmonton, Montreal, Toronto, and Vancouver using 1700 MHz AWS-3 spectrum (band n66).
 Bell has used equipment from Ericsson and Nokia Networks.

 Radio frequency summary

 Products

-Feature phones and smartphones supporting HSPA and LTE are offered by Bell, and are generally the same as offered by the other two large carriers in Canada, Rogers Wireless and Telus Mobility.

-Legacy products

-Due to the age of the technology as deployed by Bell, CDMA smartphones are no longer supported by Bell Mobility.
+Bell Mobility currently carries iPhone and Android smartphones, plus the TCL Flip feature phone.
+These types of smartphones were added to Bell's lineup on November 4, 2009, coinciding with the carrier's launch of its 3G HSPA network.
+Since the launch of its 5G NR network in 2020, all devices sold by Bell are compatible with its 4G LTE network, and most smartphones are also compatible with its 5G network.

+Former devices sold by Bell generally used deprecated network technologies: 3G CDMA and HSPA/HSPA+, 2G CDMA and 1G AMPS.
+Of these, only the HSPA and HSPA+ networks remain in operation, although they are scheduled to be shut down by December 31, 2025.
+In contrast to Verizon and Sprint in the United States, Bell did not offer CDMA service with its iPhone and Android devices.
+Bell formerly carried devices with the BlackBerry, webOS and Windows operating systems, which are no longer supported.